The long and short chronological history of social media

-In 2016, the now incredibly popular social media platform, TikTok, was first launched by Douyin for the Chinese market, it was later launched on iOS and Android outside of China.
+In 2016, the now viral social media platform, TikTok, was first launched by Douyin for the Chinese market; it was later found on iOS and Android outside of China.

-Primarily focussing on uploading and sharing videos, this social networking app has seen an explosion in popularity over the last few years.
-Most users use it to record short dance, lip-syn, comedy, or other talent videos and it seems to be really finding its stride.
+Primarily focusing on uploading and sharing videos, this social networking app has exploded in popularity over the last few years.
+Most users use it to record short dance, lip-syn, comedy, or other talent videos, and it seems to be finding its stride.

-While many videos loaded to the site may be utterly cringe-worthy, there is no doubt that it is a highly addictive social media platform for millions of users around the world.
+While many videos loaded onto the site may be utterly cringe-worthy, there is no doubt that it is a highly addictive social media platform for millions of users worldwide.

 Year or period: 2018

-Parler is one of the newest kids on the block when it comes to social media platforms and apps.
-Launched in 2018, Parler describes itself as an unbiased, free-speech social media platform dedicated to protecting its users' rights above all other concerns.
+Parler is among the newest kids on the block regarding social media platforms and apps.
+Launched in 2018, Parler describes itself as a neutral, free-speech social media platform that protects its users' rights above all other concerns.

-Named after the French "to speak", Parler was created by CEO John Matze in 2018.
+After the French "to speak," Parler was created by CEO John Matze in 2018.
 The social media platform gained a surge in users when some prominent public figures signed up and promoted the site between late-2018 and early-2019.

-Parler, like so many other newer social media platforms, has ambitions to topple some of the older, more established social media sites like Facebook and Twitter.
+Like many other newer social media platforms, Parler has ambitions to topple some of the older, more established social media sites like Facebook and Twitter.
 Whether it will achieve this grand vision is yet to be seen.

 32. Social media is a virtual ecosystem today

 Year or period: NA